 - Add vanilla and eggs (make sure butter mixture is cooled before adding eggs).
 Beat on medium speed until mixed.

-- Add the mashed bananas.
+- Add the mashed bananas (use a total of 1.5 cups mashed banana).
 Stir in gently using a rubber spatula or spoon.

 - In a separate bowl, combine the flour, baking soda, cinnamon and salt.
 Mix until combined.

 - Add the flour mixture into the banana mixture.
 Mix with a spoon until combined.
 Add chocolate chips and mix.
 Do not over mix!